History

 From London to Paris and back again

-2026: A Quarter-Century of the Friday Night Skate — In May 2026, the London Friday Night Skate celebrated its 25th Anniversary.
-This flagship event has drawn tens of thousands of participants over twenty-five years, transforming the capital’s landscape and cementing inline skating as a vibrant fixture of London culture.
+2026: A Quarter-Century of the Friday Night Skate In May 2026, the London Friday Night Skate celebrated its 25th Anniversary.
+Tens of thousands over twenty-five years have made it a vibrant fixture.

 Skate shops